 - a) monitoring of accounts receivables: regular monitoring of payment moral of existing customers and monitoring and analyzing of the receivable aging structure (internal and external indicators of any potential bad debts).
-Those activities are processed in the integrated system solution for scoring, maintenance and collection of receivables called RMCA. - b) prevention: scoring of new customers checking procedures (integrated Black List, Debtors Register Solus, other external information databases), set up the limits or/and collection of the deposit according to customer segments, products.
-Set up the credit limits for indirect sales partners (dealers, distributors, retailers, franchises) for purchase of our products, "securing" of credit limits (deposits, receivables insurance, bill of exchange, pledge of real estate, bank guarantee etc). - c) collection process: Credit Management cooperate with Customer Care on set up of reasonable, effective and continual collection process.
+Those activities are processed in the integrated system solution for scoring, maintenance and collection of receivables called RMCA. - b) prevention: scoring of new customers checking procedures (Black Lists, External Debtors Register, other information), set up the limits or/and collection of the deposit according to customer segments, products and set up the credit limits for indirect sales partners (dealers, distributors, retailers) for purchase of our products, "securing" of credit limits (deposits, receivables insurance, bill of exchange, pledge of real estate, bank guarantee etc.).
+Guarantees are either in cash (deposits) or by other securing tools (receivables insurance etc.), - c) collection process: Credit Management cooperate with Customer Care on set up of reasonable, effective and continual collection process.
 Collection process competence is divided.
 Collection of active customers is in competence of Customer Care unit, following collection process after contract cancellation is in responsibility of Credit Management.